 It is important to remember that pension schemes are long term investments.
 Investment market conditions, which affect the value of both the Scheme's assets and liabilities, change on a daily basis.
-Therefore, as has been shown in the Scheme's annual funding statements over the past few years, fluctuations in the Scheme's funding position from year to year are common, in particular in the recent uncertain economic climate.
+Therefore, as has been shown in the Scheme's annual funding statements over the past few years, fluctuations in the Scheme's funding position from year to year are common.
+In particular, the markets' reaction to the COVID-19 pandemic resulted in particularly high volatility during 2020.
 At present, most pension schemes have a funding shortfall.